juancrfig/language-primer/README.md

 - **Tailwind CSS**: For styling and ensuring a clean, minimalist design.
 - **JavaScript**: For interactive elements like search functionality.
 ---

+Run this command always before start working on the project

+npm run watch:css